agentcobra/Win8Wamp/README.md

 User avatar
 -------------

-Just put your email address, It will take the libravatar's picture.
+Just put your email address, It will take the Libravatar's picture.
 If you haven't one, it will take Gravatar's picture.

 Enjoy
 -------------